UCL-ARC/Mutein/Documents/yamlmake.md

         - "item2"
 ```

 #### Notes

 Includes are relative to the config files unless they start with a "./" in which case they are relative to the working directory?
-Special action field: `run:` can be "always", "never" or "conditional".
+Special top-level field: `run:` can be "always", "never" or "conditional".
+Special top-level field: `env:` will be included in the running job's bash environment variables, all values must be simple strings, no nested containers allowed here.